almaan/her2st/README.md

 # Spatial Deconvolution of HER2 positive Breast Tumors Reveals Novel Intercellular Relationships

 <div align="center"><span style="font-size:12px;font-style:italic">Alma Andersson, Ludvig Larsson, Linnea Stenbeck, Fredrik Salmén, Anna Ehinger, Sunny Wu,Ghamdan Al-Eryani, Alex Swarbrick, Åke Borg, Jonas Frisén, Camilla Engblom, Joakim Lundeberg</div></span>

 ## Description

-All data, results and code related to the [paper](biorxiv) can be found here within.
+All data, results and code related to the [paper](biorxiv) can be found herewithin.
 For results that represent as large sets of images or tables, we provide scripts that are self-contained within this repository (i.e., all you need to do is to run them to reproduce our images) that allow you to reproduce these.

 We have compiled a `shiny` app that allows you to explore the data and results interactively from your own browser, to see how you deploy and orient this tool go to the section "[Shiny App](#shiny-app)" below.